ezekg/flint/README.md

 ###Variable shorthand with context

 Use this if you're *nesting* columns using the variable shorthand.
 The `context` is the span of the elements parent. ***Update:*** You can now use `$context: auto`, and we'll do all the calculations for you.
-Just be sure a container element actually exists or you'll get some weird output, or none at all.
+Just be sure a parent element with a Flint `instance` actually exists or you'll get some weird output, or none at all.

 ```scss
 //  .parent {